McLaren MCL36: Opening rounds

 The MCL36 featured a new beam wing for the Emilia Romagna Grand Prix.
 Qualifying was wet, and Norris qualified third and Ricciardo sixth for the sprint.
 The drivers finished the sprint in fifth and sixth respectively.
 The race started in wet conditions, and out of the second corner, Ricciardo understeered into Sainz, ending the latter's race.
-Ricciardo finished eighteenth.
+Ricciardo suffered diffuser damage, and finished eighteenth.
 Norris made his way back up to third by the end of the first lap, but was overtaken by Leclerc and ran in fourth for most of the race, managing his gap to fifth place comfortably.
 In the closing laps, Leclerc bounced over a curb and had a mild collision with the barriers, allowing Norris to inherit third place.
 Norris improved to sixth in the WDC.
 The MCL36 was the only car (and Norris the only driver) from outside the top three teams (Red Bull, Ferrari, and Mercedes) to finish on the podium in the 2022 season.

 The car's front suspension was strengthened for reliability and an additional floor stay was added to minimise porpoising in upgrades introduced at the Miami Grand Prix.
 Norris qualified eighth and Ricciardo fourteenth for the race.
 During the race, Norris was involved in a collision with Pierre Gasly whose AlphaTauri AT03 had suffered steering damage.
 Both retired from the race.
 Ricciardo finished eleventh but was demoted to thirteenth by a time penalty for overtaking off-track.
 Norris fell to seventh in the WDC.

 McLaren introduced a total of ten upgrades for the Spanish Grand Prix, which consisted of changes to various aerodynamic parts, brakes, and suspension.
+Ricciardo likened the Friday practice running to winter testing given the quantity of changes.
 Ricciardo qualified ninth, and Norris, who lost a lap time due to a track limits violation, qualified eleventh.
 Norris, despite suffering from tonsillitis, finished eighth.
 Ricciardo finished twelfth.